Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/README.md

 ![image](https://user-images.githubusercontent.com/47899900/130510699-be974053-579f-4e9d-b8e8-011f1dbd3bb7.png)
 - Publish the dashboard to the PowerBI workspace you have created.
 - Go to Develop --> PowerBI --> Refresh.
-- you see the PowerBI report in Synapse you had published in PowerBI workspace.
+- You see the PowerBI report in Synapse you had published in PowerBI workspace.

     ![image](https://user-images.githubusercontent.com/47899900/130295705-07d6e054-92bf-4079-bb6f-ba28b0e4b8f9.png)